anthonyldataai/financial-analytics-demo/README.md

-# financial-analytics-demo
 (🛠️In Progress🛠️ - ⚠️Expected to be completed by 1 to 2 week) Financial Analytics Demo Platform using Databricks, BigQuery, KNIME, Python, and Tableau Public.
 Includes ETL pipelines, compliance checks, churn insights, trend/forecast analysis of AI-related stocks, and executive dashboards.
 Built for portfolio/job showcase.

 # Financial Analytics Demo Platform
-This project showcases a **mock Financial Analytics Platform** built entirely with **free and open-source tools**/ It demonstrates **ETL pipelines, compliance checks, churn analytics, market trend/forecasting, and dashboards** — skills essential for data analyst, data engineer, and technical PM roles.
+This project showcases a **mock Financial Analytics Platform** built entirely with **free and open-source tools**/ This project demonstrates a lightweight data engineering pipeline using Python, Google Cloud Storage (GCS), BigQuery, and Cloud Run.
+It fetches market data from a source CSV, stages it in GCS, and loads it into a partitioned and clustered BigQuery table for analytics.
+It demonstrates **ETL pipelines, compliance checks, churn analytics, market trend/forecasting, and dashboards** .

 **Tools:** Databricks CE, BigQuery Sandbox, KNIME, Python (Pandas/Prophet), Tableau Public.

 **Features:**
+- Automated ETL pipeline (Python → GCS → BigQuery)
+- Partitioned and clustered BigQuery table design (Date / Ticker)
+- Cloud Run + Cloud Scheduler for scheduled jobs
+- Configurable with environment variables (.env)
+- Sample dataset and logs for reproducibility
+- Visual workflow diagram
 - Clean & reconcile financial + customer datasets.
 - SQL compliance & churn insights.
 - AI stock trend analysis + simple forecast.